KharbandaBhavy/UPES-Semester-5/README.md

 ## Neural Networks Lab 🥅
-### Approximate idea of Experiments for Machine Learning folder.
+### Approximate idea of Experiments for Neural Network folder.
 Although, the doc of detailed problem statements is also added in the folder.
 - Exp-1: Write any five programs based on python to refresh the concepts studied earlier.